anilmainali/wilsonmar.github.io/_posts/2016-04-02-beta-activities.md

    It takes a tremendous amount of time to stay in touch and clarify feedback.

-   Consider "deputizing" select individuals ("ambassadors") from among the user community to take responsibility for communicating personally with his/her peers about the demo.
+   So consider "deputizing" select individuals ("ambassadors") from among the user community to take responsibility for communicating personally with his/her peers about the demo.

+   Ambassadors who live the product are in the best position to integrate comments from various others into single cohesive actionable statements.

-   This can be emails or, better yet, regular phone calls and video conference calls.
+   Communications can be emails or, better yet, regular phone calls and video conference calls.

    It helps if communication events are planned ahead, with several reminders ahead of each event, and follow-ups after.

+   Direct and personal communications can help to smooth over inevitable gliches so disappointments do not turn into long-term bitterness.

 <a name="Track"></a>